 Which, naturally, makes honey less caloric and a far better alternative for sweetening things up!
 It is also rather high in antioxidants which can stop and treat a vast number of diseases.

-It’s glycemic index, however, is rather unpredictable as it varies from variety to variety.
+Its Web MD, however, is rather unpredictable as it varies from variety to variety.

 Researchers also took it upon themselves to find how honey compares to sucrose.
 Sucrose is regular table sugar and the one which most people find in their daily meals.